Hawkeye Community College reports weekly COVID-19 cases

-WATERLOO — Seventeen Hawkeye Community College students and staff members reported last week that they had tested positive for COVID-19.
+WATERLOO — Hawkeye Community College reported Tuesday that 22 students and employees tested positive last week for COVID-19.

 The college posts weekly updates on those who self-report positive and presumed positive tests through an online dashboard at hawkeyecollege.edu/COVID-19.

 For Sept.
-7-13, 16 of the people were students and one was a Hawkeye employee.
-The dashboard notes that the student number is 0.43% of HCC's 3,655 enrollment and the employee represents 0.13% of its 729 staff.
+14-20, 21 of the people were students and one was a Hawkeye employee.
+The dashboard notes the student number is 0.57% of HCC's 3,655 enrollment and the employee represents 0.13% of its 729 staff.

 Since Aug.
-24, a total of 62 students and staff have reported a positive test.
-That includes 55 students and seven employees.
+24, a total of 84 students and staff have reported a positive test.
+That includes 76 students and eight employees.

 Concerned about COVID-19?